2021 Paris–Roubaix Femmes

 The 2021 Paris–Roubaix Femmes was a French road cycling one-day race that took place on 2 October 2021.
 It was the first edition of Paris–Roubaix Femmes and the 16th event of the 2021 UCI Women's World Tour.

-The race was won by Lizzie Deignan of Great Britain, after a solo break with more than two thirds of the course remaining, a victory described by commentators as one of the greatest Roubaix rides of all time.
+The race was won by Lizzie Deignan of Great Britain, who attacked solo at the beginning of the first cobbled section, with more than two thirds of the course remaining.
+The winning move went so early, live pictures had not yet begun to be broadcast.
+Already an historic event as the inaugural women's Roubaix, Deignan's solo victory was later described by commentators as one of the greatest Roubaix rides, male or female, of all time.
+With the victory, Deignan became the first rider to win all three women's monuments – Paris-Roubaix Femmes, Women's Tour of Flanders and Liège–Bastogne–Liège Femmes.

 Route

 The first women's edition of Paris–Roubaix Femmes started in Denain and finished on the velodrome in Roubaix covering 115.6 km.
-It featured 29.2 km of cobblestones, spread out over 17 sectors.
+It featured 29.2 km of cobblestones, spread out over 17 sectors – including the famed Carrefour de l'Arbre and the Mons-en-Pévèle – both ranked at "five stars" in difficulty.
 The women covered the same final 17 sectors as the men's race.

-Summary

-The Paris–Roubaix weekend was wet and rainy, for the first time for nearly 20 years.
-The race was held in October, having been postponed from its original April date due to a French COVID-19 lockdown.

-The much delayed, and much anticipated, first edition of the women's version of the 'Queen of the Classics' was won by Great Britain's Lizzie Deignan racing for Trek–Segafredo.
-Attacking on her own at the first pavé section at Hornaing, Deignan went clear across the first cobbled section, and then soloed for the last 80 kilometres of the race as the peloton splintered behind her, building a lead of 2:40 across all 17 pavé sections, before entering the Roubaix Velodrome alone, over a minute in front of Marianne Vos.
-Elisa Longo Borghini held off a fast closing Lisa Brennauer for third place, and completed the first podium of Paris-Roubaix-Femmes.
-Deignan's attack and solo victory was described by commentators as one of the greatest Roubaix rides of all time.
+Media noted that the shorter distance meant that a much higher proportion of the race would be on pavé – just over 25 per cent, compared to around 20 per cent in the men's race.